Information & Visits

 - The official undergraduate application for admission is available at www.stthomas.edu/admissions/apply and www.commonapp.edu.

 - The admissions committee considers each student’s academic record, essay, and recommendations, if applicable.
 Depending on the Admission Type to which you applied - Early Action or Regular Decision - applications are reviewed by the Admissions Committee and decisions announced at the respective notification date.

-- Each accepted applicant should make a $200 confirming deposit to reserve a place in the class.
-This confirming deposit is refundable when requested in writing by May 1 prior to the fall semester of admission.
+- Each accepted applicant should make a $400 confirming deposit to reserve a place in the class and in university housing.
+This deposit is refundable when requested in writing by May 1 prior to the fall semester of admission.
 Spring students should inquire about the deposit and refund date.

-- Each confirmed student is required to provide a final high school transcript after graduation prior to the first day of class in the fall semester of admission.
+- Each confirmed student is required to provide a final high school transcript after graduation prior to the first day of class in the first semester of admission.
 Additionally, students who choose to submit a self-reported standardized test score at time of application will also be required to submit the official test score prior to the first day of classes.